Destinations Italy The Dolomites

 Drag to see more

 The Costa family bought a small mountain inn in 1956 and have been running it as a family for three generations since — Michele Costa runs it now, his son Mathias works the floor, and the place still feels exactly like that.
 Antiques you can sit on.
 A rocking horse in a corridor.
 A typewriter in a guest lounge.
 Original 17th-century farmhouse stuben (parlour rooms) lining the public spaces, their ceilings transplanted intact from Tyrolean houses.
-The 51 rooms are all individually designed — book a Dolomite suite or the corner ones with their own stube.
+The 48 rooms are all individually designed — book a Dolomite suite or the corner ones with their own stube.
 The spa is the modern counterweight: pine sauna, hammam, indoor pool with mountain view.
-La Stüa de Michil (one Michelin) is the restaurant; Bistrot La Mahatma is the casual one; the Mahatma Wine Cellar below has 30,000 bottles and a room dedicated to Sassicaia.
+La Stüa de Michil (one Michelin) is the restaurant; Bistrot La Perla is the casual one; the Mahatma Wine Cellar below has 30,000 bottles and a room dedicated to Sassicaia.
 The treehouse — yes, treehouse — does aperitivo for two with Franciacorta and house-cured salumi.
 Skiing from the door in winter; hiking and rock-climbing programs in summer.
 The genuine alternative to Aman next door, at significantly less money, with double the soul.

 What it's known for